Baked Manicotti | Devon’s Marvelous Recipe

 Notes

 - Try not to use a non-stick Teflon pan to make the crepes.
 Teflon is not good for you.
-Instead, invest in a good cast iron pan that is naturally non stick, if seasoned correctly.
+Instead, invest in a good cast iron pan that is naturally non-stick, if seasoned correctly.

 - When making the crepes, don’t stress if they form little legs as you swirl the batter around.
 It won’t matter when you build the manicotti.

 - Bake the manicotti on a jelly roll pan or a cookie sheet.
 They’re easier to serve from a surface without high sides.
+But if you prefer, you can use a baking dish.

 - To make sure all the crepes have the ricotta mixture, dollop the mixture on all the crepes before rolling them up.